 You can also raise your score by minimizing your credit utilization.
 To do this, pay down your credit card debt and any other outstanding loans that you have.
-Even an extra $20 per month added on to the minimum payment of your credit card can go a long way as far as reducing interest payments.
+Keep your credit card balances as low as possible, as high balances negatively impact your credit score.
+An extra $20 per month added on to the minimum payment of your credit card can go a long way toward reducing interest payments.

 Related Post: Crush Debt With As Little As $20 Extra Per Month.

 Fix Errors On Your Credit Reports

 You can check your credit report from the three credit bureaus here.
 This site allows you to get one free check per year from each bureau.
 If you find a mistake in any of your credit reports, then you can report it to the credit bureaus and get the mistake removed.
 This may increase your credit score.